Stranger in a Strange Nightmare

 Prior to its launch, the concept of a first-person horror game was seen as risk since so many have tried and failed (with Resident Evil: Survive being the best example).
 Doom 3 demonstrated that it was possible to make such a game as it would inspire numerous titles during the Seventh-Generation era.
 Titles like Condemned: Criminal Origins, Amnesia: The Dark Decent, and Outlast used the lessons from iD Software to create horror titles that have become masterpieces in their own right.

-Doom 3 attempted to reboot the iconic series only instead to set the ground work on how to properly make a first person horror game.
-It was never meant to be a horror survival and yet it was able to do something the master of horror at the time were unable to do.
+Doom 3 attempted to reboot the shooter series only to set the ground work on how to properly make a first person horror game.
+It was never meant to be a horror survival and yet it was able to do something that many masters of horror were unable to accomplish.

 Did you ever play Doom 3 and what are your thoughts on it?
 Let us know in the comment section.